shah-in-boots/notes/permanent/K23-background.md

 		- Both directly/indirectly involve protein kinase C
 	- NPY receptors exist along the neurocardiac axis, including adrenal medulla (Y3) and cardiac tissue (Y2) [@Coote2013]

+# Cardiac Electrophysiology

-## Electrophysiology
+## Electrophysiology studies

 - APD variability in the atria precede onset of AF at rapid pacing rates [@vanStaveren2020]
 - AERP measurement durnig extrastimuli protocols (e.g. bottom quintile of fibrillatory intervals from endocardium) [@Capucci1995]
+- @Avula2019 in JCI insight showed that AF rotors were associated with regions of the greatest heterogeneity of the APD, which was improved by pharmacological intervention regardless of spontaneous or pacing-induced AF (as long as APD heterogeneity was reduced)
+- Different types of heterogeneity in atrial tissue may drive AF, as discussed by @Rabinovitch2023
+- In a computational model, heterogenous fibrosis affects arrhythmia dynamics as described by @Kazbanov2016

+## Stress mechanisms

 - Two studies that have looked at mental stress and EPS are quite small (`n = 10` & `n = 12`), but neither looked at atrial properties [@Insulander2003; @Finlay2016]
+- @Rosman2019 showed relationship with PTSD and EOAF

+## Machine learning

+- @Tang2022 looked at clinical risk prediction using ECG and EGM data, which used a machine learning model
+	- Methods here are interesting because documents how time-series + multi-channel data can be brought together in ML approach
+	- Notably also done by [Sanjiv-Narayan-MD](Sanjiv-Narayan-MD.md)

+# Genetics

-## Genetic factors
+## Atrial fibrillation

-There are currently known associations of ECG intervals and monogenic arrhythmia susceptibility genes, done by @Choi2021.
+- There are currently known associations of ECG intervals and monogenic arrhythmia susceptibility genes, done by @Choi2021
+- Genetic susceptibility predicted by PRS and ECG in a machine learning approach, by @Wang2023
+- @Shoemaker2020 showed association with rare variants in AF cases undergoing ablation